shaqok/STROLL_server/README.md

 ![Screen-Recording-2020-01-24-at-7 27 08-PM](https://user-images.githubusercontent.com/54762756/73062594-23a78900-3ee0-11ea-85f5-2e1c3ba526e5.gif)

-- Add walking trails
+- Add a walking trail
-  You can add a walking trails.
+  You can add a walking trail:
-  Take five dots, enter the walking trails information, and press the button.
+  Take five dots, fill in the information for this trail, and press the button.
-  That's it! now you can find the walking trails you added.
+  That's it! now you can find the walking trail you just added.

 ![Screen-Recording-2020-01-24-at-7 37 12-PM](https://user-images.githubusercontent.com/54762756/73063112-5e5df100-3ee1-11ea-9db2-f72ed7abc901.gif)